Divorce can be a difficult and emotional process. The most challenging aspect is dividing assets according to the divorce 70/30 asset split law.

-A: It is not required.
+A: It is not require.
 However, having legal representation can be beneficial as they can provide guidance and advice on the legal aspects of the asset division process.
 They ensure that your rights and interests are protected.

 Q: Can I get in trouble for not disclosing assets during the divorce?